Kotlin/anko/README.md

 Sometimes you need to pass a `Context` instance to some Android SDK method from your `Activity` code.
 Usually you can just use `this`, but what if you're inside the inner class?
 You would probably write `SomeActivity.this` in case of Java and `this@SomeActivity` if you're writing in Kotlin.

-With Koan you can just write `ctx`.
+With Anko you can just write `ctx`.
 It is an extension property which works both inside `Activity` and `Service` and is even accessible from `Fragment` (it uses `getActivity()` method under the hood).
 You can also get an `Activity` instance using `act` extension property.

 ### UI wrapper

-Before the Beginning of Time Koan always used `UI` tag as a top-level DSL element:
+Before the Beginning of Time Anko always used `UI` tag as a top-level DSL element:

 ```kotlin
 UI {